 “I was enjoying them.”
 Kora sighed wistfully.

-“We’ve got two months left until prom,” Peter said.
+“We’ve got two months until prom,” Peter said.
 “What do we do to fill the time?”

 “Back to the basics,” Eun said.
-“Prep our stuff, keep an eye out…that kind of thing.”
+“Prep our stuff, generalized training, keep an eye out…that sort of thing.”

 “Great,” Peter smacked a fist into an open palm.
-“I’ve got a big-ass list of things to get ready.”
+“I’ve got a big-ass list of stuff to get ready.”

 Kora raised a finger.
-“A word of advice.
-I’ve been through a lot of these—you know, gear up, make plans, put on your game face…people tend to forget one thing, over and over without fail.
+“Word of advice.
+I’ve been through a lot of these—you know, gear up, make plans, put on your game face…everyone neglects the same thing.
 And it’s super important.”
-She regarded her friends with a weighted look.
+She gave her friends a weighted look.